Extreme cold to test New Year's revelers; some events iced

 The coldest New Year's Eve in Times Square came in 1917, when it was 1 degree at midnight.
 This year, the forecast is for 11 degrees with a wind chill around zero, which would tie for second with 1962.

-The New York City Health Department is advising people to cover all exposed skin, wearing a hat, scarf and gloves.
+City and state health officials are advising people to cover all exposed skin, and wear a hat, scarf and gloves.
 Drinking alcohol is discouraged because it causes the body to lose heat faster.

 Extra New York Fire Department personnel are going to be on hand to provide medical support and a National Weather Service meteorologist will be on site with the city's emergency management officials to monitor weather conditions.